 Syringes are available in a wide variety of forms for different applications.
 A question we get asked a lot is “What is the difference between Luer Lock and Luer Slip syringes?”

-The Luer fitting is a standardised system across small-scale fluid fittings in order to make leak-free connections between two parts.
+A Luer fitting is a standardised system across small-scale fluid fittings in order to make leak-free connections between two parts.
 These are common across medical and laboratory instruments.
 They are described as having a male-taper fitting and its mating female part.

-The slipping ‘Luer-Slip’ style are quicker to fit, requiring a simple push of the needle into the syringe and ready to go.
+Slipping ‘Luer-Slip’ style are quicker to fit, requiring a simple push of the needle into the syringe and ready to go.
 Luer-slip syringes can also be called ‘luer fitting’ syringes.

 The syringe needles, if stated have a luer lock fitting, can be used with both syringes with Luer Lok and those with Luer slip fittings.